TiboBruneel/TiboSevenhant/README.md

 ## Hi there, I am Tibo 👋

-### I am a student, frontend developer and designer!
+### I am a software engineering student and designer!
 - 🔭 I’m currently working on some voluntary rebrandings and helping with startups, as an extra during my free time.
-- 🌱 I’m currently learning frameworks better and more getting into native app development.
+- 🌱 I’m currently working in React and Swift development.
-- 📚 I'm currently pursuing a bachelor in Multimedia and Communication Technology at the Howest University of Applied Sciences in Belgium.
+- 📚 I'm currently finishing my bachelor in Multimedia and Communication Technology at the Howest University of Applied Sciences in Belgium.
-- 💻 I work as a software engineer at Storebugs as a student job.
+- 💻 I work as a React engineer for my internship and as an App developer for my student job.
-- 🌍 My dream is to travel the world and become a great software engineer.
-- 🙌 My goal for this year is to learn as much as possible and to gain a lot of experience with different technologies, backend and frontend development.
+- 🙌 My goals for this year are to learn as much as possible, become a great software engineer and graduate in my bachelor.

 ## Connect with me
 [<img align="left" alt="codeSTACKr.com" width="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][website]